Dennis Schmitt: Expeditions

-Schmitt lived for four years at an Alaskan Inuit village named Anaktuvuk Pass before leading expeditions, including the Sierra Club.
+Schmitt lived for four years at an Alaskan Inuit village named Anaktuvuk Pass before leading expeditions, some with the Sierra Club.
 In 2003, Schmitt discovered one of the candidates for the title of "northernmost land in the world".
-Deciding that Greenland should name its own islands, he simply called it "83-42" after its latitude, a name that has remained.
+Deciding that Greenland should name its own landmarks, he simply called it "83-42" after its latitude, a name that has remained.

-Two years later, in 2005, Schmitt discovered a new island revealed by the retreat of an ice shelf in East Greenland.
-Uunartoq Qeqertaq, Inuit for "The Warming Island", lies 400 miles north of the Arctic Circle.
+Two years later, in 2005, Schmitt discovered a new islet revealed by the retreat of an ice shelf in East Greenland.
+Uunartoq Qeqertaq, Greenlandic for "The Warming Island", lies 400 miles north of the Arctic Circle.
 The Sierra Club reported on a Schmitt quote to The New York Times:

 We felt the exhilaration of discovery.
 We were exploring something new.
 But of course, there was also something scary about what we did there.
 We were looking in the face of these changes, and all of us were thinking of the dire consequences.